 Drawing digitally allows for so much freedom to experiment and explore.
 This comprehensive guide will help you fully master the art of digital illustration.

 To help you find your way around the digital artboards and canvases, this complete guide focuses on Adobe Illustrator for vector illustration and Adobe Photoshop for pixel-based work.
-It will also discuss how to bring the two together.
+It will also discuss how to bring the two together regardless of your website type.

 Whether you’re a freelance digital artist looking to make a website or a drawing tablet pro, you’re bound to learn a thing or two from this all-encompassing guide for digital illustration, brought to you by two professional illustrators at Wix.
 And if you're looking for new clients, don't forget to head over the Wix Marketplace to offer your services and skillset.